Codecademy/docs/content/python/concepts/strings/terms/isalpha/isalpha.md

   - 'paths/computer-science'
 ---

 The **`.isalpha()`** string method checks if all of the characters in a string are letters of the alphabet (`a-z`).
 The letters can be lowercase or uppercase.
-If the string contains only alphabet letters it returns `True`, otherwise it returns `False`.
+If the string only contains letters of the alphabet it returns `True`, otherwise it returns `False`.
 Whitespace, numbers, and symbols are not considered to be part of the alphabet.

 ## Syntax